awsdocs/aws-iot-docs/developerguide/iot-sql-select.md

 Outgoing payload: {"color":"red", "temperature":50}
 ```

 If the payload is a JSON object, you can reference keys in the object\.
-Your outgoing payload will contain the key\-value pair\.
+Your outgoing payload contains the key\-value pair\.
 For example:

 ```
 Incoming payload published on topic 'a/b': {"color":"red", "temperature":50}